heiskr/u/README.md

 #### 2.4.3 Loops

-`for` loops also do not require parentheses around the first function call.
+`for` loops also to not require parentheses around the first function call.

 ```
 set myTuple [1 2 3]